mbodiai/embodied-agents/README.md

 class FineGrainedHandControl(HandControl):
     comment: str = Field(None, description="A comment to voice aloud.")

-    # Any attempted validation will fail if the bounds and shape are not satisfied.
     index: FullJointControl = AbsoluteMotionField([0,0,0],bounds=[-3.14, 3.14], shape=(3,))
     thumb: FullJointControl = RelativeMotionField([0,0,0],bounds=[-3.14, 3.14], shape=(3,))
 ```